tleyden/sync-gateway-coreos/README.md

 ## Add security groups

 A few ports will need to be opened up for Sync Gateway.
+Edit the Couchbase-CoreOS-CoreOSSecurityGroup-xxxx security group and add the following rules:

 Type  | Protocol | Port Range | Source |
 ------------- | ------------- | ------------- | -------------